bistonigroup/LDDsuite/README.md

 [![Website](https://img.shields.io/badge/Bistoni-blue?style=flat-square&logo=wordpress&logoColor=white&label=Website&labelColor=grey)](https://giovannibistoni.wordpress.com/)

-The LDD program suite is designed to compute atomic contributions to the London dispersion energy, the London dispersion density function, and the London dispersion density difference function.
+The LDD suite is designed to compute atomic contributions to the London dispersion energy, the London dispersion density function, and the London dispersion density difference function.
 It includes the following tools: _lddensityd4.py_, _lddensityd3.py_, and _lddensitydifference.py_, each utilizing different dispersion corrections or computational approaches.
 The suite includes a VMD (Visual Molecular Dynamics) script _PubQualityVMD.tcl_ to generate images suitable for scientific publications.

 ## Table of contents